 9. Deer cause Lyme Disease

 The important thing is to be aware of the dangers caused by a tick bite and to seek prompt medical help if bitten.
 Take special care when walking through long damp grass etc. as this is where ticks are found after falling off one host to await the next.
-More useful information may be found on the Lyme Disease Action Website
+More useful information may be found on the Lyme Disease Action Website and in “Science Daily – Lyme Disease: You can’t blame the deer”

 *Native species (indigenous)